What`s new in endometrial cancer research and treatment?

 Molecular pathology of endometrial cancer

 Recent research has improved our understanding of how changes in certain molecules can cause normal endometrial cells to become cancerous.
-It has been known for several years that damaged or defective DNA (called mutations) can alter important genes that regulate cell growth.
+For several years we have known that damaged or defective DNA (called mutations) can alter important genes that regulate cell growth.
 If these genes are damaged, out-of-control growth may result in cancer.

 Sometimes, endometrial cancer and colon cancer may seem to “run in a family.”
 We now know that some of these families have a higher risk for these cancers because they have an inherited defect in certain genes that normally help repair damage to DNA.
 If these repair enzymes are not working properly, damage to DNA is more likely to persist and cause cancer.
 Similar DNA repair defects have also been found in endometrial cancer cells from some patients without an inherited tendency to develop this disease.
 One of the normal genes responsible for suppressing tumor growth, called PTEN, is often abnormal in endometrial cancers.